Our Cremo Beard and Scruff Cream Review

 That's another area where Cremo can actually help: because it's designed to soften whisker hair—via the cocoa butter and the coconut oil we mentioned above—it can make all those pointy whiskers a little less dagger-like.
 It can make them a little more pliable and wispier, and that can provide some much-welcome relief.

 It can't really be said that it will alleviate that awkward beard stage completely—that's really not been our experience (and it would be wonderful if that were the case).
 Only time can do that, really—after a while, your whiskers get long enough so that they're not poking your skin, and your skin seems to adapt to having hair on it.
 It can seem to relieve some of the itch, though, and that's reaaaaaaaaaaaaal nice.
+In fact, we liked it so much, we included it in our list of our top beard butters, even though it's not technically a butter.

 But—and there's always a but!—with that comes a negative about the product: